SourabhMalviya9090/Ecommerce-Project-Frontend/README.md

 > * Any logged in user can proceed to checkout and can pay via card, for this stripe payment gateway is integrated.
 > * After paying for the product user can download an Invoice for the product.
 > * User will also receive a confirmation email after the successful payment.
+> * The Application is completely responsive, it is flexible with mobile phones, tablets, ipad, laptop. desktop screens.

 ## Admin Portal Features
 > * Admin can login and can see all the products currently serving on the website.